West Hollywood residents blast city for fire at vacant home

 “We know it’s causing a health risk and they are sitting there without protection and I gave them a box of face masks, LaHart said.

 NBC4 reached out to LA County fire for an official cause of the fire but have not heard back.
-We also reached out to the property representative listed but we were told they no longer have the listing.
+NBC4 also reached out to the property representative listed. but we were told they no longer have the listing.